Atrial natriuretic peptide

 Electron micrograph of ventricular (left) and atrial myocyte (right) showing location of ANP storage granules in a mouse model.
 Captured by Dr. Stephen C. Pang from Queen's University.

-Atrial natriuretic peptide (ANP), atrial natriuretic polypeptide (ANP) or atrial natriuretic factor (ANF) is a natriuretic peptide hormone secreted from the cardiac atria that in humans is encoded by the NPPA gene.
+Atrial natriuretic peptide (natriuretic polypeptide (ANP) or atrial natriuretic factor (ANF) is a natriuretic peptide hormone secreted from the cardiac atria that in humans is encoded by the NPPA gene.
 Natriuretic peptides (ANP, BNP, and CNP) are a family of hormone/paracrine factors that are structurally related.
 The main function of ANP is causing a reduction in expanded extracellular fluid (ECF) volume by increasing renal sodium excretion.
 ANP is synthesized and secreted by cardiac muscle cells in the walls of the atria in the heart.
 These cells contain volume receptors which respond to increased stretching of the atrial wall due to increased atrial blood volume.

 Reduction of blood volume by ANP can result in secondary effects such as reduction of extracellular fluid (ECF) volume, improved cardiac ejection fraction with resultant improved organ perfusion, decreased blood pressure, and increased serum potassium.
 These effects may be blunted or negated by various counter-regulatory mechanisms operating concurrently on each of these secondary effects.

 Brain natriuretic peptide (BNP) – a misnomer; it is secreted by cardiac muscle cells in the heart ventricles – is similar to ANP in its effect.
 It acts via the same receptors as ANP does, but with 10-fold lower affinity than ANP.
 The biological half-life of BNP, however, is twice as long as that of ANP, and that of NT-proBNP is even longer, making these peptides better choices than ANP for diagnostic blood testing.